 2 The Septuagint (LXX) is the Koine Greek translation of The Old Testament that's quoted by The New Testament writers, particularly by Paul.
 The "angels of God" ("sons of God" ESV) translation is supported in the oldest Hebrew texts, the Dead Sea Scrolls.

-Part 5: Did Jesus Speak in Tongues?
+Next Article: Did Jesus Speak in Tongues?
+(Part 5)

 Don Bell is the creator of the Kingdom Anointing website, and a dedicated follower of Jesus Christ.
 He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and lead extraordinary lives in the Holy Spirit.